bmaximilian/nodexec/README.md

 The namespace of the command. (only important for the help function).
 The namespace specifies a bit of the sort order and prevents overriding commands with a different namespace.
 Namespaces can be nested by separating them with a slash (`/`)

+## Contributing

+If you also want to do your part to this package, you are free to do that.
+Clone the repository:

+    $ git clone git@github.com:bmaximilian/nodexec.git

+You need to `cd` into the project directory:

+    $ cd nodexec

+Then you should run the setup script:

+    $ setup/00-setup.sh

+You can't commit to the master branch and it is recommended to open a new branch for every feature (or bug fix).
+The branch name could be a version number or something like that.
+Create a new branch:

+    $ git branch branch_name
+    $ git push --set-upstream origin/branch_name

+**Open the project in your favorite editor and start coding** :relieved:

+Commit your changes as often as you can:

+    $ git add .
+    $ git commit -m "branch_name: my_changes_in_this_commit"

+Push your commits to save everything on GitHub:

+    $ git push

+If you think that your bug fix or new feature is finished, open a [Pull Request at GitHub](https://github.com/bmaximilian/nodexec/pulls) and some of the Owners/Administrators will review and merge it.